RiceD2KLab/BCM_CSA_F23/README.md

 ```
 - `data/` directory contains raw data from the Sleep Heart Health Study and our interim and processed datasets manipulating the raw dataset.
 - `models/` contains python models generated for our objectives: finding cheap features and finding a new threshold for diagnosis.
-- `references/` directory contains data dictionaries, manuals, and all other explanatory materials.
 - `results/` directory contains generated logs from the threshold fine tuning experiments using Hydra.
 They are sorted into `results/initial_study,` representing our findings from our initial feature selection, and `results/threshold,` representing our final results.
 - `src/` directory contains all our source code.
     - `conf/` contains dynamic configuration files to run [Hydra](https://hydra.cc/docs/intro/) models that compares all our built models for predicting the new diagnosis threshold.
 The config.yaml sets the default application parameters, while other files like config_threshold.yaml provide specific settings for threshold experiments.
 For more read this [README.md](./src/conf/README.md)